cnlohr/espthernet/README.md

  * Switch to half-duplex option, or separate streams.
 By using 20 MHz TX, and 32-36 MHz RX, you can save a lot of time since you'd have to process less data, and remove the requirement for signal bias.
  * Add Hook to internal IP stack of whatever is being used.
  * Use FLPs instead of NLPs to negotiate for 10BaseT-FD instead of -HD  (Stack handles full duplex comms, no reason not to comm at it)
+ * Use a pseudo-PLL for decoding packets rather than a transition finder.
+It may be better?